CONSTITUTION AND BY-LAWS

 Section 3.
 Board Meetings.
 The Board shall meet following the Annual Meeting and election.
 Other meetings of the Board shall be held at such times and places as are designated by the President or by a majority vote of the Board.
 Written Notice of each other meeting shall be sent by the Corresponding Secretary to each member of the Board at least 14 days prior to the date of the meeting.
 A quorum for a Board meeting shall be a majority of the Board.

 Section 4.
-The board of directors may also conduct business by telephone conference call, video conference, mail, fax and email provided it does not conflict with any other provision of these bylaws.
+The Board of Governors may also conduct business by telephone conference call, video conference, mail, fax and email provided it does not conflict with any other provision of these bylaws.
 Items voted upon by telephone conference call, video conference, mail, fax and email must be confirmed in writing by the Secretary within seven days.

 Business (voting) of the Board may be conducted at meetings or through mail, fax or e-mail.
 In order for business to be conducted by e-mail the following precautions must be in place:

 1. every board member should provide the means to participate;